The Hazeltons, named after the hazel bushes on the area's terraces, have been home to the Gitxsan and Wet'suwet'en First Nations people for centuries.

-An engaging and active way to learn the history of the area while absorbing the local culture and surroundings is by walking around the communities, as well as along the Eagle Down Path which runs between the Hazelton Village and New Hazelton.
+An engaging and active way to learn the history of the area while absorbing the local culture and surroundings is by walking around the communities, as well as along the Eagle Down Path which runs between the Village of Hazelton and the District of New Hazelton.
 Look for signs that talk about past events including a couple of the distinctive "Hands of History" signposts.
 These signposts are part of a self-guided tour that covers the entire Hazeltons.
 Each one describes a historical person or event.
 For the complete tour route, grab the pamphlet The Hazeltons: A Journey Through Time from the New Hazelton Visitor Centre.

 The Community Today